eclipse-che/che-docs/release-notes/rn-6.16.0.md

 ////

-The Eclipse Che 6.16.0 release contains the following notable features:
+The Eclipse Che 6.16 release contains the following notable features:

-* $HIGHLIGHT1
+* Added an ability to run Che Server with K8s/OS infrastructure on https with a self-signed certificate
 * $HIGHLIGHT2
 * $HIGHLIGHT3